-Students are encouraged to attend the optional Skills Enhancement labs (SEL) to scan one another or provide their own models.
-A published schedule of Skills Enhancement lab dates and times will be provided on the clinical wiki http://mcdmsclinical.pbworks.com/ .
-Skills Enhancement labs will be your opportunity to practice the valuable skills learned in the didactic labs, and perform at a higher-level scanning through seeing, practicing and discussing your skills with your classmates.
+Students are encouraged to attend the optional Skills Enhancement labs to scan one another or provide their own models to scan.
+A published schedule of Skills Enhancement lab dates and times can be found on the clinical wiki http://mcdmsclinical.pbworks.com/.
+Skills Enhancement labs are an opportunity to practice the valuable scanning skills learned in the didactic labs and clinicals, and perform at a higher level of scanning through practicing and discussing your skills with your instructor and classmates.